MuratZamir/bugbounty/IDOR/idor-AccessControl.md

 # IDOR ~ Insecure Direct Object References
-use another unique identifier to access a data set that the attacker should not have access to
+Use another unique identifier to access a data set that the attacker should not have access to

 ### IDOR Violation:
 Specifically targeting some type of identifies (like ID) that is used to pull a larger subset of data including sensitive data from the database.